tetris245/tetris245/README.md

 Changes for future version

+* Improved the lobby system:
-* Added 3 lobby buttons in main hall for faster access to the chat rooms (+ back to main hall when leaving search screen)
+  - added 3 lobby buttons in main hall for faster access to the chat rooms
+  - allowed back to main hall when leaving search screen corresponding to a lobby
+* Fixed a bug in wardrobe import functions